This Cherry Crisp recipe is the perfect summer dessert. Bake fresh cherries with a simple crumble topping and top with vanilla ice cream.

 This easy cherry crisp recipe teaches you how to make a simple homemade cherry pie filling with fresh cherries.
 You can basically use any fresh fruit mixture in place of the cherries.

 You can add a little texture to the topping by adding some nuts.
-Feel free to add some chopped almonds or chopped walnuts to make the crisp crunchier.
+Feel free to add some chopped almonds, chopped walnuts or pecans to make the crisp crunchier.
 Almond and cherry is one fo my favorite flavor combinations so you could even add 1/2 tsp of almond extract to the crust to intensify the flavor.

 To make this recipe gluten free, use a gluten free corn starch or arrowroot starch.
 Be sure to use gluten free rolled oats and a 1 to 1 gluten free flour substitute.